 DMH’s Community Mental Health Liaison project (which collaborates with police Crisis Intervention Teams,

-This engagement rate is 22% HIGHER than the national average!
+This engagement rate has skyrocketed from 60% in FY15 and 70% in FY16.
+This is signficantly higher than the 40% national average!

 IMPACT BY THE NUMBERS